 Taking the mask off of this figure reveals a deformed Rage with a gigantic rectangular- shaped hole in the figure’s head.
 Nope, the mask is not meant to come off, especially since the “nose” is built in to the mask itself.
 The figure just looks like some strange burn victim.
 So we can’t really count the mask as an accessory.

-Packaging Score: 3 out of 10
+Accessories Score: 3 out of 10

 The Rage character has had many looks over the years.
 I believe that this outfit was based on his first appearance in the comics.
 With the yellow tiger-striped mask and the armless leather jacket.
 Again, over the years the character’s look has changed like some of the other heroes, but Rage has basically stayed with the wrestler mask look.